apache/doris/docs/en/docs/lakehouse/multi-catalog/hudi.md

 ## Usage

 1. Currently, Doris supports Snapshot Query on Copy-on-Write Hudi tables and Read Optimized Query on Merge-on-Read tables.
 In the future, it will support Snapshot Query on Merge-on-Read tables and Incremental Query.
 2. Doris only supports Hive Metastore Catalogs currently.
 The usage is basically the same as that of Hive Catalogs.
-More types of Catalogs will be supported in future versions.
+More types of Catalogs will be supported in the future versions.

 ## Create Catalog